JeanMertz/jeanmertz.com/content/career/_index.md

 """
 +++

-As someone who has hired many people over the past few years, I’ve seen many résumés that sum up past experiences, without telling the _story_ of a career.
+As someone who has hired many people in my career, I’ve seen many résumés that sum up past experiences, without telling the _story_ of a career.
 If you want a quick glance at my experiences, I’ve got such a résumé for you to download [right here][cv] – but if you want to get to _know me_ on a professional level, I encourage you to read on.
 If you are interested, [don’t hesitate to say hello][email]!

 <br>